IPR in India: Difference between Copyright, Patent & Trademark

 A provisional application gets you 12 months of time to file a complete specification, and a priority date claim.

 Used when registration is complete: ®

 Over the years a sharp rise is observed in awareness of intellectual property laws amongst the people.
 Almost every business touches IP rights and requires its protection as it safeguards the valuable assets of a company/business.
 From the company’s brand name, any invention it has made, to the website it owns; Patent, trademark and copyright not only secure the rights, but they also prove as an incentive for better creative expression and are a major stimulus for inspiring people to invest into research and development of projects worldwide.
+You can easily understand how to register a brand name.
 Intellectual property is a wealth-creating machine giving an individual/company a legitimate ownership with an image of a trustworthy organization.
 Every business house today relies on intellectual property rights, spending millions of dollars to secure their intellectual properties.

 LegalWiz.in is leading online legal service provider committed in offering simplified and hassle-free solutions to businesses and corporates across India.
 From company registration to IPR protection, we make managing and protecting the business simpler.